amitojsingh366/Flappytoj/README.md

 # Contributing
 Find something that is lacking?
 Fork the project and pull request!

-> NOTE: Yes i am aware that sometimes while installing on windows defender fires up and declares Flappytoj as a virus.
-However this is a total misunderstanding and a mistake on Microsoft's part.
-I even ran a virus total scan in which 1/64 engines detected a threat and that was Microsoft's.
+> **NOTE:** Yes i am aware that sometimes while installing on windows defender fires up and declares Flappytoj as a virus.
+However this is a **total misunderstanding** and a mistake on Microsoft's part.
+I even ran a virus total scan in which only 1 out of 64 engines detected a threat and that was Microsoft's.
 You can view the results [here](https://www.virustotal.com/gui/file/62c6cafd353ba3247ae7b2e64b06ae472a750a0eb1e60d4c4814a42a795c5f69/detection)